Production of Protons and Light Nuclei in Au+Au Collisions at $\sqrt{s_{\mathrm{NN}}}$ = 3 GeV with the STAR Detector: Results and Discussions

-with the above functions, the sharp peak will be at $x = \pm p_{1}$. $p_{2}$ is standard deviation, $p_{3}$ represents skewness.
-The part outside the parentheses is a Gaussian function with expectation value $p_{5}=0$.
+with the above functions, the sharp peak will occur at $x = \pm p_{1}$.
+Here $p_{2}$ is the standard deviation, and $p_{3}$ represents skewness.
+The term outside the parentheses is a Gaussian function with an expectation value $p_{5}=0$.

 The 4$\pi$ yield was obtained by summing the true value of the measured region with the fitted value of the unmeasured region.
-As shown by the red and blue lines in Fig.~\ref{fig:dndy_fit_rap}, they represent the fitting results of the generalized Gaussian and three-Gaussians functions.
-The average of the two fits outside the target rapidity region ($1.0<|y|<2.0$) is used as the yield value of the extrapolation region.
+As shown by the red and blue lines in Fig.~\ref{fig:dndy_fit_rap}, they represent the fitting results of the generalized Gaussian and three-Gaussians functions, respectively.
+The average of the two fits outside the target rapidity region ($1.0<|y|<2.0$) was used as the yield value for the extrapolation region.

-The systematic uncertainty of the 4$\pi$ yield, in the measured rapidity region ($-1.0 < y < 0$), is the sum of the measured $dN/dy$ systematic errors.
-For the unmeasured region, the discrepancy between the two fits described above was considered the systematic uncertainty.
+The systematic uncertainty for the 4$\pi$ yield, in the measured rapidity region ($-1.0 < y < 0$), is the sum of the measured $dN/dy$ systematic errors.
+For the unmeasured region, the discrepancy between the two fits described above was considered as the systematic uncertainty.
 Finally, the systematic uncertainties of the 4$\pi$ yields are 6-11\% for protons, 7-20\% for deuterons, 11-28\% for tritons, 13-25\% for $^{3}\mathrm{He}$, and 14-28\% for $^{4}\mathrm{He}$.
-Table~\ref{tab:4piyield} lists the values, statistical, and systematic uncertainties for each particle and all centrality bins.
+Table~\ref{tab:4piyield} lists the values, statistical, and systematic uncertainties for each particle across all centrality bins.